muhamuttaqien/python-machine-learning/README.md

 1. Download and install Python Scipy and get the most useful package for machine learning in Python
 2. Load a dataset and try to understand its structure using statistical summaries and data visualization
 3. Create 6 machine learning models and then pick the best and build confidence that the accuracy is reliable

+The problem solved by this small project is about classification of iris flowers (e.g. <a>the iris dataset</a>)